Top dog-friendly beaches for summer

 Why Bramble loves this beach: “There are loads of dogs there – always someone to play with – but the beach is so huge that it still manages to look empty.
 It’s one of my favourite places to be - if you want a good clean dog beach with plenty of nearby facilities and the opportunity to nosey around rock pools next to the lighthouse then you can’t beat it here.”

-Facilities/Attractions: cafe/restaurant, toilets, disabled facilities and promenade.
+Facilities and attractions: cafe/restaurant, toilets, disabled facilities and promenade

 Holkham Beach, North Norfolk